-Michelle recently obtained a certificate in visual communications and holds a bachelor’s degree in marketing and an associate’s degree in entrepreneurship from the University of Montana.
+Michelle recently obtained an associate degree in visual communications and holds a bachelor’s degree in marketing and an associate degree in entrepreneurship from the University of Montana.
 After moving to Oregon in 2007, Michelle volunteered at Benton Habitat for Humanity and worked on a nationwide tribal youth leadership training program.
 Michelle joined OCPP in 2013 as a communications assistant.

 Contact: mkobold (at) ocpp.org

 Juan Carlos Ordóñez, Communications Director.